 The Pickford Area Historical Society came to life in 1976 when several members of the community realized the importance of preserving the history of the area.

-The Society celebrated the centennial of Pickford in 1977 and acquired several hundred items for inclusion in a museum and for several years the members saved and planned.
-The risk of losing much of the area history became evident with the passing of many older residents, so the Society re-organized in 2000, wrote new by-laws, obtained federal tax-exempt status and prepared to develop a museum to house the growing collections.
+The Society celebrated the Centennial of Pickford in 1977 as well as acquired several hundred items for inclusion into a museum.

+For several years the members saved and planned.
+The risk of losing much of the area history became evident with the passing of many older residents, so the Society re-organized in 2000.
+New by-laws were written, federal tax-exempt status was obtained and plans to develop a museum to house the growing collections began in earnest.

 The purchase of the old Harrison Hardware building on Main Street set the stage for many hours of dedicated labor, a capital funds campaign, applications for grants and the renovation of this beautiful old building into a spacious museum.
 The building was placed onto the National Register of Historic Places in 2012.